SwarmUS/SwarmUS-doc/docs/sections/user-guide/basic-examples/led-flash-remote-hiveboard.md

 In function `create_exec()`, we start by creating a new virtual stigmergy.

+!!! note
-> The virtual stigmergy is a feature from Buzz itself and will therefore not be extensively documented here.
+    The virtual stigmergy is a feature from Buzz itself and will therefore not be extensively documented here.
 You might want to refer to the [Buzz documentation](https://github.com/buzz-lang/Buzz/blob/1f6eda7bb1d4ad83d9d8e6ff46e130078e2c3a52/doc/api.md#vstig) for more on the matter.

 For our use-case, we use the stigmergy to set the leader.
 We choose the HiveBoard #2: